PRELIMINARY PROGRAMME:

 The workshop is aimed at PhD students in primary healthcare.
 They will be asked to present their research ideas for their doctoral dissertation, present their dissertation methodology or present pilot results.
 They will get feedback from senior researchers in primary healthcare.

-Workshop leader: TBA
+Workshop leader: Davorina Petek

 14.40 – 14.50